How To Save Money From Your Salary Every Month (Free Budget Speadsheet!)

 This post may include affiliate links.

 Money and debt is a HUGE problem everywhere right now.
 Every time I think of money and budgeting I think of Carrie from Sex & The City.
-Charging tomatoes and constantly overspending on shoes seemed funny watching it.
+Charging tomatoes and constantly overspending on shoes.
 But when you’re the one with a closest of shoes and a $0 budget for everything else, suddenly it’s not so fun anymore (I seriously don’t know how she afforded all those cocktails!).

 1. Find a budget planner & fill it in!

-The first step in organising your money is to budget!
+The first step how to save money from your salary every month is to budget!

 It’s important to know what expenses to expect and how much to put aside.